 Any legal proceedings are pending to which a Province or an Indian State is a party, the corresponding State shall be deemed to be substituted for the province or the Indian State in those proceedings.

-Important Case Laws dealing with the Tortious Liability
+Important Case Laws dealing with the Tortious Liability of the Administration

 The first case, which seriously discussed the question of Sovereign Immunity, is the Pand O Navigation Company V. Secretary of State for India , in this case a piece of iron funnel carried by some workmen for conducting repairs of Government steamer hit the plaintiff horse-driven carriage and got injured.
 The Plaintiffs sued for damage.
 The plaintiff filed a suit against the Secretary of State for India- in council for the negligence of the servants employed by the Government of India.
 The Supreme Court delivered a very learned judgment through the Chief Justice.
 The Supreme Court at Calcutta, CJ held that “the Government will be liable for the actions done by its servants while doing non-sovereign functions but it won’t be liable for injuries caused while pursuing sovereign functions.